AudreyMas/audreymasamba/README.md

 In progress

 features:
-* An admin part : ADD - DELETE - UPDATED a project
+* An admin part with authentification : ADD - DELETE - UPDATED a project